BayuAngora/bayuangora.github.io/content/quote/tenth-quote.md

 layout: single
 ---

-This is my tenth blog.
+This is my tenth quote.